Tmux + Claude GenAI: Coding Nirvana

 1. Catppuccin Status Line

 A good status line is a critical part of the tmux experience.
-It allows to quickly see the context (current folder, user, etc.) of each pane as you switch between panes. and catppuccin provides a beautiful and functional status line that integrates well with the overall theme.
+It allows you to quickly see the context (current folder, user, etc.) of each pane as you switch between panes, and catppuccin provides a beautiful and functional status line that integrates well with the overall theme.

-Ability to see the current folder of the pane, even if the active app is not a shell, but is a Claude session is VERY helpful.
+The ability to see the current folder of the pane, even if the active app is not a shell but is a Claude session, is VERY helpful.
 You will be running many Claude sessions and every now and then, trust me, you will forget which folder that particular Claude is running in.
-Having that information in the status line, easily visible is PRICELESS.
+Having that information in the status line, easily visible, is PRICELESS.

 To install: